-- A service company engages a subcontractor when hiring internal resources would have been more cost-effective. - A product company sources from a low-cost-country supplier without considering the total cost of acquisition (including for shipping, tariffs, communications, management), when a local or near-shore supplier would have been less expensive. - The supplier's supply chain team uses warehouses that are distant from end customers, raising inventory costs.
+- Purchasing requests a non-lean delivery process, so the supplier must increase its quoted price to preserve a fair profit margin. - A service company engages a subcontractor when hiring internal resources would have been more cost-effective. - A product company sources from a low-costcountry supplier without considering the total cost of acquisition (including for shipping, tariffs, communications, management), when a local or near-shore supplier would have been less expensive. - The supplier's supply chain team uses warehouses that are distant from end customers, raising inventory costs.